pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 Now, on the face of it, this is a completely different direction from PyPA's model of "interoperability standards through concensus" because, effectively, whatever pip implements would become a de-facto standard for what the ecosystem and tooling supports.

 On the other hand, if we focus on designing for interoperability through concensus before implementing functionality in pip, implementing vital workflow improvements is now blocked on an exhaustingly long process of a non-iterative, waterfall-style design process.
-Further, an interoperable lockfile format also has to try to satisfy needs to tools that use completely different resolution models _even_ semantically incorrect ones[^poetry-resolver].
+Further, an interoperable lockfile format also has to try to satisfy needs of tools that use completely different resolution models, _even_ semantically incorrect ones[^poetry-resolver].

 Taking a slightly iterative approach of "we'll cover the more complicated case later" caused [the last proposal for a lockfile format standard](https://peps.python.org/pep-0665/) to be rejected after months of discussion.